Covid-19 Protective Measures

 ■ Patients may wear either cloth masks or surgical masks.

-■ If a patient does not come with a mask, they should be provided a mask.
+■ If a patient does not come with a mask, they will be provided a mask.

-■ N 95 masks are only to be used by the employee in the event of suspected contact with a COVD positive patient.
+■ N 95 masks are not required but should be in the event of suspected contact with COVID.

 ■ Surgical masks are to be used in all clinical areas by staff.